fiverbeyond/In-Otter-Words/_posts/2025-7-1-the-gumballs-of-catastrophe.md

 Mr. Beck's gumball analogy is a non-starter that ignores the basic facts of immigration.
 U.S. immigration policy has the potential to be one of the greatest anti-poverty tools the world has ever seen, directly raising tens of millions of people out of poverty.
 This would even be a much cheaper way of having this positive impact than encouraging donations to overseas causes.
 In other words, to create a much better world, we don't even have to convince our fellow citizens to be self-sacrificing... only to be less punishing towards people who wish to live within a hundred miles of them.

 U.S. immigration policy has a tremendous impact on the well-being of our fellow humans.
-It could have an even larger impact, were it not for the efforts of restrictionists, like Mr. Beck.
+It could have an much larger impact, were it not for the efforts of restrictionists, like Mr. Beck.

+[^beck-says-not-true]: Beck, R. (n.d.).
+Immigration, World Poverty and Gumballs.
+YouTube. https://www.youtube.com/watch?v=LPjzfGChGlE, 0:14

+[^one-million-legal]:Ibid, 0:26

+[^beck-less-than-two-dollars]: Ibid 0:30

+[^beck-says-were-not-helping]: Ibid, 2:50

+[^greatest-way-to-help-the-poor]: Cite the economists saying immigration is the best way to fight world poverty.

+[^100-million-remittances]: Cite data on families that rely on remittances.